jasonxris/Jenkins-Deployment-Pipeline-Tutorial/README.md

 The Tutorial contains step by step explanations of the Jenkins dashboard as well as basic functionalities.
 It also contains Step by step instructions on how to create a basic pipeline in Jenkins.

+The Email Authentication is a guide used within the Tutorial.
+It helps users create an app password for their google accounts.
+This allows
+Jenkins to use their google accounts to send notifications.